Complex events lead to pneumonia in pigs

 Porcine Respiratory Disease Complex (PRDC), recognized by various respiratory signs and often resulting in reduced feed efficiency and poor growth, remains a major economic concern in pig farms around the world.

-The term PRDC refers to the complex mixture of the following elements that result in pneumonia in pigs:
+The term PRDC refers to the complex mixture of the following elements that can result in pneumonia in pigs:

 - Nutritional factors